 Students explore issues of race, ethnicity, and canon through the study of several American literatures, such as African-American, Asian-American, Hispanic-American, and Native-American.
 Students may repeat with change in content.

-Prerequisite: ENGL 202.
+Prerequisite: ENGL 200 or ENGL 201.

 Offered: As needed.